statshero/data-projects/README.md

 There is a lot more where this came from...
 Here is an example: a [book chapter](https://issuu.com/designacademy/docs/_05_stressedout_issuu/26).

-### How to prioritise open data to drive global development, a tool for global development
+### _How to prioritise open data to drive global development_, a tool for global development

 I designed the methodology and enjoyed classifying ~~case studies~~, ~~applications~~, *anecdata*.
 For each sector, we mapped out relevant datasets and examples of real-world open data applications.
 We then offer three goal options to help decision- and policy-makers select datasets to release as open data.